22ZERO and our Why

 PTSD is an injury and it can heal!

 In September 2018, I connected with a research nonprofit in Albuquerque, NM and had my paradigm changed forever.
-I learned of their new treatment for trauma, which is an absolute breakthrough.
-This new treatment is for the clinical world and has science to support their claims of 92 percent success at ending PTSD.
-We have funded more than 20 licensed counselors in this process.
+I learned of new and effective treatments for trauma, which are hidden breakthroughs.
+A new treatment scientifically studied for the clinical world with science to support their claims of 92 percent success at ending PTSD symptoms.
+We have funded more than 20 licensed counselors in their process.

 “We are our brothers’ and our sisters’ healers”